wat is user generated content

 (That’s what this article is about, after all.)

-Here’s your answer: People are more likely to share something when it’s personalized.
-And in social media terms, those “shares” could be anything from a photo of your product to a review of your service - acting as UGC.
+People are more likely to share something when it’s personalised.
+And in social media terms, those “shares” could be anything from a photo of your product to a review of your service - acting as user generated content.

 The most notable example of this put into practice comes from Coca-Cola.
 Their iconic #ShareACoke campaign saw them produce personalized bottles with names on, and it took the country by storm.